Australian Food: 8 Food Havens To Visit In Australia

 The town may look quiet and unassuming, but Hemphill remarks that it has hidden gems for foodies that they will love discovering.

 His recommendations include the Gaia Retreat managed by Olivia Newton-John, Harvest Café located in Newrybar Village, and the café lunch and dinner at Karl and Katrina Kanetani’s award-winning establishment Town Café.

 If you are curious about where these excellent herbs come from – read on!

 Ian recommends a visit to Chillingham Bush Tucker.
 It is just an hour’s drive away from the town.
 Once there, you can learn all about native Australian herbs—for example, finger limes, lemon myrtles, and more.
-The owners Anne and Gerry Buchanan, take great pride in the amiable and affable delights of the farm.
+The owners Anne and Gerry Buchanan, take great pride in the amiable delights of the farm.
 Most importantly, you can taste some exotic Asian fruits while you’re there.
 Ian, for one, fell in love with the tangy ‘Buddha’s hand’!

 A Buddha’s hand: